capsule-rs/capsule/CONTRIBUTING.md

 If you want a new feature added to Capsule, please fill out the [feature request](.github/ISSUE_TEMPLATE/feature-request.md) form.

 There are no hard rules as to what features will or will not be accepted.
-It can be a network protocol, a functionality in DPDK or something new entirely.
+It can be a network protocol, integrating with a feature in DPDK, or something new entirely.
 Ultimately, it depends on what the expected benefit is relative to the expected maintenance burden.

 ## Pull Requests